-The following images show some types of failures when authors do not take into consideration that users may override spacing to the metrics specified in this Success Criterion.
+The following images show types of failures when authors do not take into consideration that users may override spacing to the metrics specified in this Success Criterion.

 Text Cut Off

-the bottom portion of the words "Your Needs" is cut off in a heading making that text unreadable in Figure 1.
+In Figure 1, the bottom portion of the words "Your Needs" is cut off in a heading making that text unreadable.
 It should read "We Provide a Mobile Application Service to Meet Your Needs."

 Figure 1: Vertical text cut off is a failure.

-In Figure 2 the last portion of text is cut off in 3 side-by-side headings.
-The 1st heading should read "A cog in the wheel." but it reads "A cog in the whe".
+In Figure 2, the last portion of text is cut off in all three side-by-side headings.
+The first text label or heading should read "A cog in the wheel," but it reads, "A cog in the whe."
 Only half of the second "e" is visible and the letter "l" is completely missing.
-The 2nd heading should read "A penny for your thoughts". but it reads "A penny for your".
-The 3rd should read "Back to the drawing board." but it reads "Back to the drawi".
+The second heading or text label should read "A penny for your thoughts," but it reads, "A penny for your."
+The third heading or text label should read "Back to the drawing board," but it reads, "Back to the drawi."

 Figure 2: Horizontal text cut off is a failure.